microchip-pic-avr-examples/dspic33ck-curiosity-crc-basic/README.md

 # dsPIC33CK Curiosity CRC Basic Code Example

 The code example uses MPLAB® Code Configurator Melody CRC Driver to configure CRC using the standard CRC-16-CCITT settings and calculate the hardware CRC result.
 The hardware CRC computation is then compared with a software implementation to verify results.
-The result is displayed on Tera Term.
+The result is displayed on the terminal.

 ## Related Documentation